-The Glamorgan County Golf Union exists to support its’ clubs in the development and sustainability of amateur golf… Our affiliated clubs extend from Cardiff in the East to Pennard in the West and up to Merthyr in the North and St. Athan in the South.
-We have some wonderful coastline on which lies some of the best links courses in the United Kingdom in Southerndown Golf Club and Pyle & Kenfig as well as the world renowned Royal Porthcawl Golf Club , which hosted the Senior Open Championship in 2014 and 2017 and soon to be the venue for the 2021 Women’s British Open.
+The Glamorgan County Golf Union exists to support its clubs in the development and sustainability of amateur golf.
+Our affiliated clubs extend from Cardiff in the East, to Pennard in the West, up to Merthyr Tydfil in the North and St. Athan in the South.
+We have some wonderful coastline on which lie some of the best links courses in the United Kingdom in Southerndown Golf Club, Pyle & Kenfig Golf Club and the world renowned Royal Porthcawl Golf Club , which hosted the Senior Open Championship in 2014 and 2017 and soon to be the venue for the 2021 Women’s British Open.

-The County also includes some of our beautiful Welsh valleys which include some stunning scenery and challenging golf courses which provide a warm welcome for visiting golfers.
+The county also includes some of our beautiful Welsh valleys which offer some stunning scenery and challenging golf courses to provide a warm welcome for visiting golfers.

-In the Men’s game we have Men’s first team, the Wessex league team and the Senior’s team.
+In the Men’s game we have the First team, the Wessex league team and the Senior team.
 These teams play against other counties in the Channel and Wessex leagues and also compete in Welsh Championship events.

-Leagues are run for club first second and third teams and there is also a Junior league with the winners representing Glamorgan in the National finals
+Leagues are run for club’s first, second and third teams and there is also a Junior league, with the winners representing Glamorgan in the National finals.

-This structure has worked well for many years and in that time many amateur internationals have been produced as well as pros such as Stephen Dodd and Stuart Manley and Ryder Cup player Phillip Price who famously defeated Phil Mickleson in the 2002 Ryder Cup match at the Belfry
+This structure has worked well for many years and in that time many amateur internationals have been produced, as well as professionals such as Stephen Dodd, Stuart Manley and Ryder Cup player Phillip Price who famously defeated Phil Mickleson in the 2002 Ryder Cup match at the Belfry.

 Enjoy your golf